Complete Guide to Hybrid Inverters 2025

 • Solar panels: 8 x 400 Wp panels (3.2 kWp total)

-• Type of installation: Single-phase, self-consumption with storage
+• Installation type: Single-phase, self-consumption with storage

 Installation diagram